ankushmundhra/WeeklyExpenses/README.md

 # WeeklyExpenses
-An app to manage your weekly expenses.
+A flutter based app to manage your weekly expenses.

 ## Features -
 * Rich and Simle UI.